 Are you ready to join an educational movement that is bigger than one classroom?

 If you are excited about the opportunity to foster and facilitate a progressive growth mindset in students and engage in transformational teaching, we are actively looking for student-centered, dedicated and dynamic teachers.

 We would love to hear from you if your educational toolbox includes the following:

 B.A. or B.S. required; Master’s Degree, preferred

-> Appropriate California Teaching Credential (or ability to attain one), required and experience teaching secondary mathematics or math intervention for high school students
+Appropriate California Teaching Credential (or ability to attain one), required and experience teaching secondary Spanish to high school students

-> Deep knowledge of CCSS, inquiry based learning, curriculum planning, and data analysis, preferred
+Deep knowledge of CCSS, inquiry based learning, curriculum planning, and data analysis, preferred